jojolebarjos/vusb-gamepad/README.md

 # Minimal HID Gamepad using V-USB on ATtiny84

-This is a small experiment to create a driver-less gamepad from an ATtiny84.
+This is a small experiment to create a driver-less gamepad from an ATtiny84 (using external crystal) or an ATtiny85 (using internal PLL clock).

 ## Getting started